 Like a fine wine or Elle McPherson, some things just get better with age.
 Others, however, age with the gracefulness of Steven Seagal.
 With the assistance of Browning and FNH, the Winchester Model 70 has matured and grown into an excellent weapon platform for the nostalgic sportsman who doesn’t want to sacrifice functionality . . .

 On rare occasions, being a resident of the Southeastern United States allows me to come into contact with purveyors of fine firearms (read: fellow hoplophiles).
-On one encounter I met a gentleman who owned an older 1927 Winchester Model 70 and figured it would be a hell of a thing to compare a Model 70 made in the ’20s to a current production rifle.
+On one encounter I met a gentleman who owned an older 1927 Winchester Model 70 and figured it would be a hell of a thing to compare a Model 70 made in New Haven, Connecticut in the 1920s to a current production rifle (made in Columbia, South Carolina).

-I’m no engineer, so I decided to forego delving into the technical aspects of the rifles and instead focus on comparing their fit, finish, & feel.
+I’m no engineer, so I decided to forego delving into the technical aspects of the rifles and instead focus on comparing their fit, finish, and feel.

-The furniture on the original Model 70 is a little nicer than the wood on current production models, but in all fairness, the original rifle had an aftermarket mani-pedi done by a local smith about 30 years ago.
+The walnut stock on the classic Featherweight is a little nicer than the wood stock on new rifles, but in all fairness, the original rifle had an aftermarket mani-pedi done by a local smith about 30 years ago.
 Did I mention the local ‘smith also regularly did restoration work for the Smithsonian?
-If modern production Winnies came with that kind of attention to detail, they’d be triple their current MSRP.
+If modern-production Winnies came with that kind of attention to detail, they’d be triple their current MSRP.

 The original Model 70 has, of course fired (tens of?) thousands of rounds through it, so the action has had a 70-year trigger and action job done to an already hand-polished rifle.
+(Newer Winchester rifles feature Winchester’s M.O.A.
+Trigger System, which boasts zero creep, zero overtravel and zero take-up.)
 It’s so smooth, the bolt may as well be resting in a teflon chamber dripping with Astroglide.
-The new model 70 is stronger but lighter by virtue of CNC machined superior steel.
-That translates into more recoil, but the Model 70 isn’t a target gun, it’s a hunting rifle.
+The new Model 70 is stronger but lighter by virtue of CNC-machined superior steel.
+That translates into more recoil, but the Winchester Featherweight isn’t a target gun, it’s a big game hunting rifle.

 “What the hell is controlled round push feed (CRPFS)?”